OpenEnergyPlatform/open-MaStR/docs/dataset.md

     The structure of the database is historically determined by the data retrieved via API. (open-mastr existed before the XML-dump was provided).
     <br> See [MaStR data model](#Mastr-data-model)

-??? question "Why does the XML table structure and some column headers are different to the data retrieved via API requests?"

-    The difference in structure might stem from zipping the data to XML. <br> The reason for difference in column header naming is unknown to us.
-However, open-mastr maps XML-dump columns to API columns.

 ## Tables in the database